David Hughes (footballer, born 1978): Coaching career

 Hughes was appointed the manager of Barry Town in 2003.
 After a short spell in charge he moved into an assistant manager role alongside Colin Addison who took over as manager in February 2004.
 However Addison left the club after just six months in charge and Hughes was re-instated as manager for a short time before he resigned in December 2004, along with the majority of the first-team squad, due to ongoing financial problems at the club.

 In 2005, Hughes took a coaching role at Welsh Premier League side Port Talbot Town.
 He later made one appearance as a substitute for the side during the 2005–06 season.

 Hughes later joined English League Two club Shrewsbury Town, spending two years as their head of youth development.
 He joined Championship side Watford as youth team coach in September 2011.
-He left the club in August 2014 to take up a position as Assistant Intermediate Team Manager for the Wales Under-21-Under-17 sides.
+He left the club in August 2014 to take up a position as Assistant Intermediate Team Manager for the Wales under-17 to under-21 sides.

 In December 2016, Hughes returned to Aston Villa as Under-18 team manager.

 In July 2019, Hughes joined Southampton to become their first Head of Academy Player Development.

-In November 2020, Hughes was appointed head of Academy Coaching at Cardiff City.
+In November 2020, Hughes was appointed head of Academy Coaching at Cardiff City and he was promoted to Head of Academy in October 2021.